Carl Mansfield, MLF’s Arboreal Consultant, spent a morning recently with Woodlot Manager Mike Fisher at the MLF farm.

 Mike had a few questions about a group of larger sugar maple trees that had been planted on the edge of the woodlot, a few years after Ken purchased the property.

-ADDED NOTE: There are several environmentally friendly products available to homeowners that effectively interrupt the feeding cycle of the LDD larvae.
+ADDED NOTE: There are several environmentally friendly products available to homeowners that effectively interrupt the feeding cycle of the spongy moth larvae.
 Most involve preventing the larvae from climbing up the tree trunk to feed on the leaves.
 Sticky trap insect barriers are available from many retail suppliers.

 MLF rarely recommends commercial products but in this instance, the Tree Banding Kit from Lee Valley Tools is more durable, waterproof and long lasting, outperforming similar products.
 The Banding material in second photo is not waterproof and falls apart after a few rains (personal experience from using several products).